Allen Greene stepping down as Auburn Athletics Director - NewsBreak

 The University said in a statement that Greene notified University President Dr. Christopher Roberts this week of his decision to step away from his role leading the Tigers in order to pursue other professional interests.

 President Roberts has named Auburn Athletics Chief Operating Officer Marcy Girton as Acting Athletics Director.
-University leadership will appoint an Interim Director of Athletics who will serve while search begins for Greene’s permanent replacement.
+University leadership will appoint an Interim Director of Athletics who will serve while the search begins for Greene’s permanent replacement.‘The vine that ate the South’: How kudzu infested Alabama one vine at a time

 “Allen arrived on The Plains with vision, passion and experience to elevate Auburn Athletics to the next level,” Roberts said.
 “In the brief time that I have worked alongside Allen as President, he has proven to be an asset to Auburn, enhancing our athletics programs and facilities, and has been dedicated to our student-athletes, to integrity and to our University.
 We’re grateful for his commitment and contributions to Auburn over the past four and a half years and we wish Allen, Christy and their children all the best as they embark on a new chapter in their lives.”